denniwang/s4s-website-2.0/src/app/playbook/articles/extracurriculars.md

 # 3 - What Really Counts 🪴

-Published on January 10, 2024 • 6 min read
+Last updated on January 10, 2024 • 6 min read

 Before you craft a single application, strengthen the foundational components that colleges value most.